-Care for the Caregiver: How to Cope as a Carer for Someone with Cancer
+How to cope as a carer for someone with cancer

 Some people who take care of family members or friends who have cancer do not identify themselves with the carer role, and thus they don’t necessarily know what their role is.
 Identifying yourself as a caregiver can enable you to get proper information and support to help you cope with the conditions and responsibilities of caring for someone with cancer.

-In 2015, statistics show that there are more than 2.8 million unpaid carers all over Australia.
-About 28.6% (770,000) are primary carers or those who give the most informal help/assistance to others.
+In 2018, Disability, Ageing and Carers Australia statistics show that there are more than 2.65 million unpaid carers all over Australia.
+Of these carers, 32.6% are primary carers or those who give the most informal help/ assistance to others.
 The majority of all carers and primary carers are females.

-Most common reactions of being a caregiver and how to handle them
+Common emotional reactions to being a caregiver and how to handle them

 With the advancement in early diagnosis and prompt intervention, we find that almost every day, more and more people suddenly find themselves assuming the role of a carer for someone with cancer.
 Sometimes, this abrupt change of role causes several reactions.